24 Dec

 Contained within these are many finer points, such as monotheism and the need to be born again.

-You can read an excellent and more full article with Scripture references here: https://carm.org/doctrine-and-theology/essential-doctrines-of-christianity/
+You can read an excellent and more full article with Scripture references here: //carm.org/doctrine-and-theology/essential-doctrines-of-christianity/

 Christians need to adjust the tone of their discussion (and “righteous anger” perhaps) so that they speak to those who agree on these main points as brothers and sisters.
 There is no point in railing against someone who has the Spirit of God in them.
 You need to trust the Holy Spirit to lead them into greater truth as you discuss the Scriptures and how they apply, calmly and lovingly with them.